bbarcesaj125/imgdb/README.md

     100%|██████████████████████████████████| 281k/281k [00:00<00:00, 3.15MiB/s]
     Edited image saved as: The_Dark_Knight_by_imgdb.png

-It will also download the movie's poster and save it in the current directory.
+It will also download the movie's poster (`The_Dark_Knight.jpg`) and save it in the current directory.
-The `The_Dark_Knight_by_imgdb.png` saved image yill look something like this:
+The `The_Dark_Knight_by_imgdb.png` saved image will look something like this:

 <p align="center">
 	<img width="500" src="/art/The_Dark_Knight_by_imgdb.png" alt="Imgdb Logo">
 </p>

+For optimal results, you should use a good design font like **Maler** which is the default font of the application used in the image above.

 ## TODO